 Although some banks still accept cheques, NZ banks and government organisations are slowly phasing them out.
 Kiwibank, ACC, Inland Revenue and NZ Post no longer accept or issue cheques.
 BNZ announced they aim to phase-out cheques by July 2021 and ANZ have discontinued the use of cheques at the end of May 2021.
 Westpac and Rabobank will stop accepting cheques from the end of June 2021.
-ASB and have also said they will stop cheques, but haven’t announced a date yet.
+ASB have also said they will stop cheques, but haven’t announced a date yet.
 The Co-operative are still accepting cheques (and issuing cheque-books to current customers), but this is under review.
 TSB and SBS still issue and accept cheques.
-Wellington City Council will stop accepting cheques from early April 2021.
+Wellington City Council stopped accepting cheques in April 2021.

 Seniors do use a variety of payment methods, but cheques are used by this age group more than any other.
 Age Concern New Zealand’s Hanny Naus said that the phasing out will have a major impact on older people, and she’s concerned about how seniors will transition.